Notice

 Glossectomy is a surgery to remove disease from the tongue.
 This handout will review the types of surgery and your care after surgery.

-• Partial glossectomy that removes less than half of the tongue.
+Partial glossectomy removes less than half of the tongue.

-• Total glossectomy that removes nearly all or most of the tongue.
+Total glossectomy removes nearly all or most of the tongue.

-We may need to repair your tongue with tissue from another part of your body.
-This tissue is called a flap or a skin graft.
+If you have a larger portion of tongue removed your surgeon may need to repair your tongue with tissue from another part of your body.
+This tissue is called a split thickness skin graft, local flap, or a free flap.

-We may prescribe you a mouth wash to keep your mouth clean and prevent infection.
+If you have dissolvable stiches, we may prescribe you a mouth wash to keep your mouth clean and prevent infection.
 Use this mouth wash as directed.
 Do not use over the counter mouth wash.
-After you eat, gently rinse your mouth with water to wash food away from the surgery stitches.
+If you aren’t prescribed a mouth wash to use, gently rinse your mouth with water after meals to rinse food away from the surgery stitches.

 You will get a prescription for opioid pain medicine to use as needed.
 You may get a liquid medicine, so it is easier to swallow.
 If you use opioid pain medicine, take a stool softener to prevent constipation.

-Your speech may sound different or it may be hard to talk.
-This will depend on how much of your tongue was removed and how much swelling you have.
-You may need to see a speech therapist.
+Your speech may sound different, or it may be hard to talk.
+This will depend on how much of your tongue is removed, what type of repair is needed and how much swelling you have.
+We will have a speech and swallow therapist work with you after surgery if needed.

 • Resume activities slowly over the next few weeks.

-• Increased pain in tongue, neck or face
+• Increased pain in tongue, neck, face or donor site.

-• A fever over 100.5° or higher for 2 readings 4 hours apart
+• A fever over 100.5° or higher for 2 readings taken 4 hours apart.

 Otolaryngology (ENT) Clinic